Dover MRT station: History

 The East–West Line (EWL) segment from Tiong Bahru to Clementi station opened on 12 March 1988.
 Plans for a station between Buona Vista and Clementi to serve Singapore Polytechnic were first announced by Mass Rapid Transit Corporation general manager Colin Cray in May 1988.
 The station was not built due to projections of low ridership.
 On 28 July 1997, Communications Minister Mah Bow Tan announced that the station would be built, with a completion date of 2001.
 However, some residents criticised the plans, saying the station was expensive and unnecessary since the area was sufficiently served by existing bus services.
-They also objected that the infill station would increase travel time on the East–West Line.
+They also objected that the infill station would increase travel time on the EWL.
 On the other hand, the Land Transport Authority (LTA) said the station would serve the enlarged student body at Singapore Polytechnic and relieve traffic congestion around the area.

 As the station, then named Singapore Polytechnic, was the first to be built on an operational MRT line, contractors had to ensure safety without disrupting services on the EWL.
 Trains slowed down when approaching the station site.
 A temporary steel tunnel, assembled by a hydraulic crane, was built over the tracks to prevent debris from falling onto the tracks.
 The tunnels were also supported by a reinforced steel structure that would also support the station's platforms and concourse.
 Some lanes of Commonwealth Avenue West were closed and traffic was diverted to the service road in Singapore Polytechnic.
 Most of the construction took place at night to minimise noise near the polytechnic using smaller piling machines.

 When Minister of State John Chen visited the station on 4 October 2001, he announced it would open on the 18th of that month.
 From 13 to 17 October, trains stopped at the station with in-train announcements as part of trial tests.
 An official opening ceremony was held on 23 October.

-In 2012, half-height platform screen doors was installed at this station as part of the LTA's programme to improve safety in MRT stations.
+In 2012, half-height platform screen doors were installed at this station as part of the LTA's programme to improve safety in MRT stations.
 High-volume low-speed fans were installed above the platforms of the station between 2012 and 2013 as part of a national programme to improve ventilation at station platforms.